 More and more often, we see schools that grant bachelor’s degrees having low 4-year graduation rates.
-Some programs seem to be frequently extended to 5 or even 6 years, but even across these extra years, the rates can be low.
+Some programs seem to extend to 5 or even 6 years frequently.
+However, even across these extra years, the rates can be low.
 The same applies to schools that grant associate’s degrees; only 28% of students graduated with an associate’s degree in 3 years.
 One study shows that nationally only 19% of full-time students at non-flagship schools earn their bachelor’s degrees within four years.
-Even at flagship and research schools the rate isn’t much better–36%.
+Even at flagship and research schools, the rate isn’t much better–36%.
 So what’s the deal?
 Why are schools seeing this trend of low graduation rates?

 Let’s talk numbers and why graduation rates are lowering:

 First, let’s make sense of what the numbers represent.
 When we talk about the federal definition of graduation rates, the number only includes full-time, first-time students in a cohort (a group of students who enter in the same year) who graduate within 150% of the expected time to graduate (i.e., 6 years at a 4-year institution and 3 years at a 2-year institution).
 This means that transfer students, part-time students, and non-traditional students are not in the equation in addition to drop-outs.
 Depending on what schools you look at, this non-inclusivity can drastically change the graduation rates.

 Many state schools (and some private institutes) get students who transfer from community colleges to make expenses more affordable; students might also start at a state school and transfer to a private college after completing gen eds for the same reason.
 We see students drop to part-time status for a semester or two.
 Maybe they are struggling to pay for school, need to work more, or need to help out their families.
 And anyone who takes a break from their education doesn’t count toward these rates.